evilkim/gitlab-graphviz-mirror/DEVELOPERS.md

    [Graphviz website repository](https://gitlab.com/graphviz/graphviz.gitlab.io)
    if you do not already have a fork of it

-1. Checkout the latest master branch
+1. Checkout the latest main branch

 1. Create a local branch